 There are various methods which have been reported to prepare nHA including hydrothermal6, spray-dry7 and sol-gel8 techniques.
 Of these, the wet precipitation method is considered a relatively convenient method for the production of nHA.
 The published nHA wet precipitation methods generally include a titration step when mixing calcium and phosphorus chemical precursors9-14.
 However, these approaches are associated with a number of disadvantages including lengthy and complex processes combined in some cases with the need for expensive equipment.
 Commercial production may be even more complex, with patents describing sophisticated reactors for manufacture of high quality medical grade nHA15.
 Despite this, the neutralization reaction between calcium hydroxide and phosphoric acid is advantageous due to the lack of noxious chemical by-products.

 The relationship between processing conditions and the morphology of the nHA product has been reported for slow titration reactions.
 Specifically, for titration methods involving calcium hydroxide and phosphoric acid an elevated temperature appeared to favour the preparation of particles with a low aspect ratio13.
 This work was extended considerably by Gentile et. al.16 who demonstrated the relationship between temperature and other processing conditions on the quality of nHA products from a wide range of methods.
 He concluded that the wet chemical precipitation method of Prakash13 made the highest quality products, but it should be noted that the results were dependent upon technically challenging and slow/ mixing processes.
+The original Prakash titration step takes over one hour.
+However, longer titration times may be required for larger batches to be prepared.

 To summarize, while the influence of several factors including temperature have now been studied extensively, almost no attention has been directed at reducing the complexity and associated time needed to perform titration-based methods.
 The aim of this study was therefore to investigate the effects of applying a rapid mix approach to the manufacture of a bioinspired nHA, and to fully characterize the resulting materials.
 If successful, a simplified rapid mix approach would have great benefits for laboratory researchers and industry alike where costs of manufacture could be substantially reduced without comprising quality.